-Populus research commissioned by the Charity Commission for England and Wales published this week explores trust and confidence in the Charity Commission, updating findings from 2015.
+Populus research commissioned by the Charity Commission for England and Wales published earlier this year explores trust and confidence in the Charity Commission, updating findings from 2015.

 The research set out to establish current attitudes towards the Charity Commission and charity regulation, explore the effectiveness of the Charity Commission’s relationship with charities and other key stakeholders, and to explore the impact of charity regulation.

 Populus consulted the general public, charities and stakeholders alike, combining quantitative research with all audiences and qualitative research gained by consulting CEOs and top level management of some of the UK’s leading charities.

 View the infographic below for a summary of the key findings: